Items filtered by date: January 2025

 Tarsal tunnel syndrome is a condition that occurs when the tibial nerve, which runs along the inside of the ankle, becomes compressed or irritated.
 This nerve passes through a narrow space called the tarsal tunnel, located near the ankle joint.
 The compression of this nerve can result from various causes, including injury, inflammation, or anatomical abnormalities.
 People with flat feet or those who overuse their feet in activities like running or jumping may be at a higher risk.
 Symptoms of tarsal tunnel syndrome include burning or tingling sensations, numbness, and pain along the inside of the ankle and into the foot.
 These symptoms may worsen with activity or prolonged standing.
 Early diagnosis and treatment are important to relieve symptoms and prevent long-term nerve damage.
 If you have pain on the inner side of your ankle, it is suggested that you consult a podiatrist.

 Tarsal tunnel syndrome can be very uncomfortable to live with.
-If you are experiencing tarsal tunnel syndrome, contact one of our podiatrists of Ultimate Foot Care .
+If you are experiencing tarsal tunnel syndrome, contact one of our podiatrists of Step by Step Podiatry .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Tarsal Tunnel Syndrome